 But even with access to “any asset you choose”, there are still three sets of IRS rules that you must follow.
 Keeping these rules in mind when using a Self-Directed IRA with LLC Checkbook Control is even more important, since there isn’t a third party looking over your shoulder to monitor what you’re doing.

-The three sets of rules are:
+The three sets of rules (plus an extra one for Texans) are:

 - The Prohibited Transaction Rules

 - The Texas Franchise Tax Rules (in Texas Only)

 I’ll address each set of rules in turn.
 (Quick note: If your self-directed IRA uses a trust instead of an LLC, all the same rules apply.
 The same rules also all apply to 401(k)s.)

 The Prohibited Transaction rules are the first set of rules to keep in mind.
 There are 6 types of prohibited transactions, all listed in section 4975 of the Internal Revenue Code.
 All 6 involve transactions between the IRA and a “disqualified person”.
 We’ll define “disqualified person” later, however for now keep in mind that both you and your family members are “disqualified persons.”
 You are also considered a “fiduciary” under the rules.